yonatanp/electrasmart-custom-component/README.md

 ## Description
 HomeAssistant custom component to support Electra Smart air conditioners.

-This is based on the `electrasmart` python library.
-Both are in alpha stage at best.
+This is based on the [`electrasmart`](https://github.com/yonatanp/electrasmart) python library.
+Both are still in beta stage.
 Use at your own risk and please report back your results, preferably as issues.

 +  Supports [HACS](https://github.com/custom-components/hacs) installation